 Giant vegetable competition

+The famous National Heavy Onion Championship will include a world record weigh-in to find out if the current title holder can be toppled.
 Since the championships started in 1983, some 12 new world records have been set.
-The current champion is Tony Glover, from Birmingham, who set a new record in 2014 with a whopper weighing in at 18lb 11oz (8.47 kilos)!
+The current champion is Tony Glover, from Birmingham, who set a new record in 2014 with a whopper weighing in at 18lb 11oz (8.47 kilos).

-Don’t miss the world record weigh-in for giant onions and Gigantomo tomatoes at 12 noon on Friday 16 September.
+The giant vegetable competition can be found in The Gardening Hall.
+Don’t miss the world record weigh-in for giant onions at 12 noon on Friday 13 September.